Princessgladys/googleresourcefinder/readme.txt

     dev_appserver.py app

-You ned to create a user to user the app, even locally In the admin console:

-from access import Authorization Authorization(email='test@example.com', description='Test').put()

-Now connect to the server like this:
+Connect to the server like this:

     tools/console.py resourcemapper localhost:8080

 Log in with any username and password.

-At the Python prompt:
+You need to create a user to user the app, even locally At the Python prompt:

-    Country(key_name='ht', title='Haiti').put()
+    Authorization(email='test@example.com', description='Test').put()

+Then to reload the database (from hospitals.kml in the current directory):

     execfile('tools/setup.py')

-To reload the database (from hospitals.kml in the current directory):
+    v = setup_new_version()
     from load_kml_hospitals import *
-    v = setup_new_version()
     load_kml_file(v, 'hospitals.kml')